Nine years ago, 99u founder Scott Belsky made the following prediction:

 The fix: Ask everyone to check in with their teammates at the beginning and end of their work day—if not more often.
-An app like Hubstaff is also incredibly helpful for staying on the same page; managers can see what their reports are working on at all times (down to the URLs and apps they’ve got open!).
+A project management tool like Hubstaff Tasks is incredibly helpful for collaboration and task organization. managers can see what their reports are working on at all times (down to the URLs and apps they’ve got open!).

 But remote communication doesn’t just come with challenges: it also has many pros.
 First, having employees in multiple time zones means there’s always at least one team member who can respond to a crisis.
-Many companies hire globally for their customer service and support teams, in fact, so they never have to stop helping customers.
+Many remote marketing agencies, for example, hire globally for their customer service and support teams so they can attend to customer concerns 24/7.

 In addition, having conversations occur online (rather than in the office) means you’ve got a record of every decision made, question answered, and idea proposed.
 Let’s say a new employee has a question about a specific feature of your product.
-Instead of having to ask her manager, she can search the team’s chat room to see what you’ve already discussed.
+Instead of having to ask their manager, they can search the team’s chat room to see what you’ve already discussed.

-Of course, your clients are probably top-of-mind when you’re considering going remote.
+Your clients are probably — and understandably — your top priority when you’re considering going remote.
 First, let’s lay out some of the reasons why your present clients could be worried by the switch—and why it might make future clients think twice.

 When some people hear “remote team,” they immediately think of overseas workers.
 And unfortunately, as this Toptal blog post explains, there’s a negative stigma around outsourcing your engineering and design work.

 Other clients may be worried that your work is somehow inferior because it’s not produced in one office.
-Address this by pointing out how common remote work has become.
+Address this by pointing out how mainstream remote work has become.